-- You may attend the Annual Meeting if you are a stockholder of record or a beneficial owner as of October 15, 2015.
-All stockholders must bring proof of identification, such as a driver's license or passport, for admission to the Annual Meeting. - If you are a stockholder of record, your name will also be verified against the list of stockholders of record prior to admittance to the Annual Meeting. - If your shares are registered in a stock brokerage account or by a bank or other nominee (your record holder), you may be asked to provide proof of beneficial ownership as of the record date, such as a brokerage account statement, a copy of the Notice of Internet Availability or voting instruction form provided by your record holder, or other similar evidence of ownership, as well as proof of identification, for admission.
-If you wish to be able to vote in person at the Annual Meeting, you must obtain a legal proxy from your brokerage firm, bank or other holder of record and present it to the inspector of elections with your ballot at the Annual Meeting. - Registration will begin at 9:30 a.m.
+- You may attend the Annual Meeting if you are a stockholder of record or a beneficial owner as of October 14, 2016.
+All stockholders must bring proof of identification, such as a driver's license or passport, for admission to the Annual Meeting. - If you are a stockholder of record, your name will be verified against the list of stockholders of record prior to admittance to the Annual Meeting. - If you are a street name stockholder, you will be asked to provide proof of beneficial ownership as of the Record Date, such as a brokerage account statement, a copy of the Notice or voting instruction card provided by the broker, bank or other nominee that is the stockholder of record, or other similar evidence of beneficial ownership, as well as proof of identification, for admission.
+If you wish to be able to vote in person at the Annual Meeting, you must obtain a legal proxy from your broker, bank or other nominee and present it to the inspector of elections with your ballot at the Annual Meeting. - Registration will begin at 9:30 a.m.
 Pacific Standard Time on the date of the Annual Meeting.
 If you do not provide proof of identification and comply with the other procedures outlined above, you may not be admitted to the Annual Meeting. - · Cameras, recording devices and other electronic devices will not be permitted at the Annual Meeting. - You may contact us at (408) 753-4000 for directions to the Annual Meeting.